FOOD SENSITIVTY & ALLERGY TESTING

 MRT measures several immune related reactions to foods, IgG as well as other mechanisms.
 One of the advantages of the MRT test is that the blood is exposed to the foods, so they do not have to be eaten in order for a sensitivity to be detected.
 Some of the drawbacks of the test are the higher price point and fewer foods can be tested compared to the other tests available.

 ALCAT measures release of inflammatory chemicals from one type of white blood cell called neutrophils.
 Some of the drawbacks of this test are reproducibility and sensitivity.
 Sometimes ALCAT test results can show too many sensitivities that would equate with following an overly restrictive diet.
 The test was invented by the same scientist that developed MRT, so MRT is considered the newer, improved version of ALCAT.

 Does Insurance cover food sensitivity testing?

-Typically insurance does not cover food sensitivity testing in the state of Illinois.
+Insurance does not cover food sensitivity testing in the state of Illinois.
 However coverage can vary from state to state.
-Partial coverage for food sensitivity testing may be possible when combined with other tests.

 Only 3 New Client Slots Left for this month